Symmetry-preserving calculation of pion light-front wave functions: Poincar e-covariant Bethe–Salpeter wave functions

 where $\gamma_m=12/25$, $\Lambda_{\rm QCD} = 0.234\,$GeV, $\tau={\rm e}^2-1$, and ${\cal F}(y) = \{1 - \exp(-y/\Lambda_{\mathpzc I}^2)\}/y$, $\Lambda_{\mathpzc I}=1\,$GeV.

 Using Eq.\,\eqref{defcalG}, the kernel of the dressed-quark gap equation has the form $(l=(p-q), y=l^2)$ \cite{Maris:1997tm, Binosi:2016wcx}:

-$l^2 T_{\mu\nu}(l) = l^2 \delta_{\mu\nu} - l_\mu l_\nu$.
+where $p,q$ are quark momenta before and after interaction and $l^2 T_{\mu\nu}(l) = l^2 \delta_{\mu\nu} - l_\mu l_\nu$.
 This tensor structure specifies Landau gauge, employed because, \emph{inter alia}, it is a fixed point of the QCD renormalisation group.
 In solving all relevant Schwinger function equations, we use a mass-independent (chiral-limit) momen\-tum-subtraction renormalisation scheme \cite{Chang:2008ec}, with re\-normalisation scale $\zeta=19\,$GeV.
 At this scale, the quark wave function renormalisation constants are practically unity, which is a practical merit.
 Evolution to different scales is straightforward.

 In the context of Eq.\,\eqref{DSEkernel}, one may introduce RL truncation as \cite[Sec.\,II]{Maris:1997tm} $\Gamma_\nu^{\rm RL}(q,p) = \gamma_\nu$; then the EHM-improved bRL vertex employed in Refs.\,\cite{Xu:2022kng, Xu:2025cyj} takes the following form: